 - 1. In the one (1) minute of silence before your introduction, set up any and all props and visual aids.
 You may enlist someone to help you with this, but it is not the responsibility of the contest chair or any other contest official to do so. - 2.
-After your introduction, proceed immediately to the speaking area and begin your speech. - 3.
+After your introduction, proceed immediately to the speaking area and say, "Thank you, Contest Chair."
+When the contest chair responds, "You're welcome," begin your speech. - 3.
 Check the timing signals regularly during your speech.
 If you see a red signal, wrap it up, even if you're not finished with your speech yet. - 4.
 Immediately following your speech, remove any props or visual aids from the speaking area.
 You may enlist someone to help you with this, but it is not the responsibility of the contest chair or any other contest official to do so.